NinaZumel/NinaZumel.github.io/_books/2021-06-15-inn-at-the-spessart.md

 ---
-layout: review
+author: Wilhelm Hauff
 author_profile: true
+book_category: Fairy Tales/Folkore/Mythology
+book_tags:
+- Germany
+- story cycle
 date: 2021-06-15
+layout: review
 olid: OL7203430M
-title: "The Inn at the Spessart (from Tales)"
+title: The Inn at the Spessart (from Tales)
-author: Wilhelm Hauff
 year: 1827
-book_category: Fairy Tales
-book_tags:
-- Germany
-- story cycle

 ---

 *The Inn at the Spessart* was one of three collections of *märchen* written by nineteenth century poet and Romantic Wilhelm Hauff.
 The version